-Officers will exercise their delegated authority in accordance with the Scheme of Delegation to Officers set out in Part 4, Section F of this Constitution and in accordance with the Scheme of Delegation to Thematic Executive Boards set out in Part 4, Section G of this Constitution and other relevant provisions of this Constitution.
+Officers will exercise their delegated authority in accordance with the Scheme of Delegation to Officers set out in Part 4, Section EF of this Constitution and in accordance with the Scheme of Delegation to Thematic Executive Boards set out in Part 4, Section G of this Constitution and other relevant provisions of this Constitution.

-Article 13: Finance, Contract and Legal Matters
+Article 132: Finance, Contract and Legal Matters

-13.1.12.1.
+12.1.
 Funding

-- (a) Except as funded from elsewhere (grants, gainshare etc), the Constituent Councils shall meet the costs of the Authority that are reasonably attributable to the exercise of the Authority's functions except Transport (see (d) below). - (b) The amount payable by each of the Constituent Councils pursuant to Article 13.1(a) above shall be determined by apportioning the costs of the Authority referred to in Article 13.1(a) between each of the Constituent Councils in such proportions as they may agree, or in default of agreement in proportion to the total resident population at the relevant date of the area of each Constituent Council as estimated by the Registrar General. - (c) For the purposes of Article 13.1(b) above, the relevant date in relation to a payment for a financial year is 30th June in the financial year which commenced two years prior to the current financial year. - (d) The Constituent Councils shall meet the costs of the Authority that are reasonably attributable to the exercise of the Authority's functions relating to transport by way of the levy issued to the Constituent Councils pursuant to the Transport Levying Bodies Regulations 1992 (as amended). - 13.2.12.2.
-Financial management The management of the Authority's financial affairs will be conducted in accordance with the Financial Regulations set out in Part 5C of this Constitution. - 13.3.12.3.
+- (a) Funding of the Authority will be in accordance with the 2014 and 2020 Orders (and any subsequently made Orders that relate to funding) and the Combined Authorities (Finance) Order 2017. - (a)(b) Without prejudice to the generality of (a) above, Eexcept as funded from elsewhere (grants, gainshare, precept etc), the Constituent Councils shall meet the costs of the Authority that are reasonably attributable to the exercise of the Authority's functions except Transport (see (ed) below). - (b)(c) The amount payable by each of the Constituent Councils pursuant to Article 123.1(ba) above shall be determined by apportioning the costs of the Authority referred to in Article 123.1(a) between each of the Constituent Councils in such proportions as they may agree, or in default of agreement in proportion to the total resident population at the relevant date of the area of each Constituent Council as estimated by the Registrar General. - (e)(d) For the purposes of Article 123.1(bc) above, the relevant date in relation to a payment for a financial year is 30th June in the financial year which commenced two years prior to the current financial year. - (d)(e) The Constituent Councils shall meet the costs of the Authority that are reasonably attributable to the exercise of the Authority's functions relating to transport by way of the levy issued to the Constituent Councils pursuant to the Transport Levying Bodies Regulations 1992 (as amended). - 12.2.
+Financial management The management of the Authority's financial affairs will be conducted in accordance with the Financial Regulations set out in Part 5C of this Constitution. - 12.3.
 Contracts and Procurement The management of the Authority's contracting and procurement functions will be conducted in accordance with the Contracts Procedure Rules set out in Part 5D of this Constitution.

-13.4.12.4.
+12.4.
 Legal proceedings